 - To provide financial support to MPs in carrying out their parliamentary functions.

 IPSA publishes details of the expenses claimed by every MP.
 If you wish to view Rebecca's expenses claims in detail please visit the Independent Parliamentary Standards Authority Page at the following address: https://www.theipsa.org.uk/mp-costs/interactive-map/

 October 2020 MP's proposed pay rise

 The Independent Parliamentary Standards Authority (IPSA) have a statutory duty under the Parliamentary Standards Act 2009 to review MPs’ pay in the first year of each Parliament.
-Currently this consultation is ongoing, it will close on 6 November 2020 and IPSA expect to make a decision in December 2020.Rebecca believes it is completely inappropriate for IPSA to suggest that MPs should have a pay rise during this time.
+Currently this consultation is ongoing, it will close on 6 November 2020.Rebecca believes it is completely inappropriate for IPSA to suggest that MPs should have a pay rise during this time.